by Evelina Flodin, student at Stockholm University

 I kept on playing and practising, all through compulsory school.
 Then came that choice –– the choice that, at the time, felt like it would decide my entire future.
 The dreaded upper secondary school, which in Sweden feels like the most important decision you’ll ever have to make (that is, of course, until you have to decide what to do with your life after you’ve completed that stage in the Swedish educational system).
 I wasn’t really sure of what to do, so I did the best I could with what I had.
 I knew I loved music, so why not pursue that and see where it went?
-That’s how I ended up at the Junior Academy (Lilla Akademien).
-There weren’t many other music schools that offered high-quality education for a recorder player, so it was a natural choice.
+That’s how I ended up at a music high school.
+There weren’t many music schools that offered high-quality education for a recorder player, so it was a natural choice.

 Well into my second year I was a hundred percent sure that I was going to pursue music full-time.
 I researched possible music schools, prepared for auditions, and so on.
 But in my third year, when all that was meant to come true, I changed my mind.
 Luckily I’d had a back up plan stored in the back of my mind for a while, something I knew I wanted to do if I wasn’t to pursue a career in music.